Auriium/LightTutorials/readme.md

 //TODO: Said format must be migrated to Conversation and the ticket bot
 //TODO: multiplatform
-//TODO: "(only you can see this) An error occurred interpreting your tutorial config: 'x"

 //TODO: market it as both a quiz plugin, job interview plugin AND tutorial plugin - that's what it is!